jpietzsch/Haus-07-Gacha-in-JFX/README.md

 # Sudoku JavaFX

 Simple Sudoku which i created during IT training, its using JavaFX for its visual design.
-Didnt expect that it was that hard generating a logical Sudoku not gonna lie
+Didnt expect that it was that hard to generate a logical Sudoku not gonna lie